jesse-gallagher/wlp-resteasy-servletrequest/README.md

   ...
 1 more
 ````

-The specific trouble is that the `HttpServletRequest` instance provided to the `MessageBodyWriter` in this case is a Proxy object created by RESTEasy, and is not an `HttpServletRequestWrapper`.
-WLP's `ServletUtil` then tries to unwrap it down specifically to an `IExtendedRequest` instance, but it can't.
+The specific trouble looks to be that WLP's `ServletUtil` then to unwrap the request down specifically to an `IExtendedRequest` instance, but it can't do so with the Proxy object provided by RESTEasy.

 ### Reproduction